scaldi/scaldi-website/learn.md

 {% highlight scala %}
-bind [Database] when inProdMode to new Riak bind [Database] when (inDevMode or inTestMode) to new InMemory database
+bind [Database] when inProdMode to new Riak bind [Database] when (inDevMode or inTestMode) to new InMemoryDatabase
 {% endhighlight %}

 This gives you a lot of flexibility in the ways you can define the bindings.